Filochet/secbench/doc/tutorials/storage_walkthrough.md

 ## Loading Datasets

-When working in analysis phases, we recommend to **open HDF files in read-only mode** to prevent unexpected modifications.
+When working in the analysis stage, we recommend to **open HDF files in read-only mode** to prevent unexpected modifications.

 ```{code-cell} ipython3
 store = Store.open('walkthrough.hdf5', mode='r')
 ```

-You can look at datasets available with the {py:class}`~Dataset.datasets` method.
+You can look at the available datasets with the {py:class}`~Dataset.datasets` method.

 ```{code-cell} ipython3
 list(store.datasets())
 ```

-You can also check if a dataset is available, or iterate the name of datasets:
+You can also check if a specific dataset is available, or iterate over dataset names:

 ```{code-cell} ipython3
 print("'my_acquisition' defined:", "my_acquisition" in store)